kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 > This is not idle speculation.
 [The proliferation of sports betting apps has begun affecting player behavior](https://www.espn.com/espn/betting/story/_/id/47337056/scandals-prediction-markets-2025-turning-point-sports-betting), who exploit privileged positions to resolve markets in their favor.

 Yet another possibility would be to develop new metrics for evaluating the "health" of a funding process.
-By tracking metrics such as the degree to which a funding distribution follows a power-law, or the churn of top projects over time, one can assess how a funding process is performing relative to an abstract baseline.
+By tracking metrics such as the degree to which a funding distribution follows a power-law, or the churn of projects over time, one can assess how a funding process is performing relative to an idealized baseline.

 Whatever approach is used, it is virtually certain that evaluation will become table stakes for those looking to implement capital-allocation schemes.